vboyev-MSFT/defender-docs/defender-endpoint/address-common-false-positives-exclusions.md

 ## An app is detected by Microsoft Defender Antivirus when the application runs

-In this scenario, whenever a user runs an application, the application is detected by Microsoft Defender Antivirus as a potential threat.
+In this scenario, whenever a user runs a certain application, the application is detected by Microsoft Defender Antivirus as a potential threat.

 <!---**How to observe**: CONTENT NEEDED--->

-**How to address**: Create "allow" indicators for Microsoft Defender for Endpoint.
+**How to address**: Create an "allow" indicator for Microsoft Defender for Endpoint.
 For example, you can create an "allow" indicator for a file, such as an executable.
 See [Create indicators for files](indicator-file.md).

 ## A custom, self-signed app is detected by Microsoft Defender Antivirus when the application runs

 In this scenario, whenever a custom app that is periodically updated run, it's detected by Microsoft Defender Antivirus as a potential threat, even though it's signed.